aphan17/bench-warmers/journals/Marcus.md

 ### 8/30/2023 ###
 worked on adding new tablers and columns to ur tables updated back end end points to wokr with updated tables and fixed back end auth

+### 8/31/2023 ###
+worked on creating attendees tables to have queries and routers worked on creating the book marked events for a logged in user